x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/restore-deleted-public-folder.md

 Deleting a folder also deletes all of its subfolders.
 Likewise, restoring a folder also restores all of its subfolders.

-Example 2:
+You can also restore only one subfolder.

-You can restore a specific subfolder.
-The following command restores `Subfolder1` under `\Parent1`:
+For example, the following command restores `Subfolder1` under `\Parent1`:

 ```PowerShell
 $pf=Get-PublicFolder \NON_IPM_SUBTREE\DUMPSTER_ROOT -Recurse |?{$_.Name -eq "Subfolder1"};Set-PublicFolder $pf.identity -Path \Parent1